ChristopheBouriel/SharePlace-Docker/README.md

 	* save the file

 	If you want it to be even faster, don't build Angular inside the container and use the dist folder instead.
 To do so :
-	* enter the client folder and open the Dockerfile
+	* enter the client folder and open the file named Dockerfile
 	* suppress everything and replace it with the following lines :

 			FROM nginx:1.17.1-alpine